morbidlyocheese/morbidlyocheese/README.md

     def say_hi(self):
         print(
             """
             Hello there, my name is {name}, I live in {location}.
-I am a student at App Academy.
+I am a graduate of App Academy.
 I have a wide range of interests, but some of them are {interests}.
 Thanks for stopping by!
             """
         )